How to Find a Real Estate Agent

 - Discussing expectations for communication and time management.

-- As the seller, talking commission and additional cost expectations.
+- As the seller, talking about commission and additional cost expectations.

-A real estate agent can serve as your guide from start to finish during the home purchase or sale process, so don’t be afraid to start reaching out to potential agents even though you’re still not quite ready to put your house on the market or haven’t figured out which lender is best for you.
+The first step to finding the right real estate agent is determining the type of help you’ll need.
+A real estate agent can serve as your guide from start to finish during the home purchase or sale process, so don’t be afraid to start reaching out to potential agents even when you’re still not quite ready to put your house on the market or haven’t figured out which lender is best for you.

-For first-time homebuyers, a real estate agent can often help you assess the different mortgage programs.
+For first-time homebuyers, a real estate agent can often help you assess different mortgage programs.
 You can use her as a knowledgeable sounding board to talk through your financial concerns and needs before you apply for preapproval for a loan.
-Your agent can then use this in-depth knowledge to narrow the search for best-fit homes within your budget and other details as you move toward homeownership.
+Your agent can then help narrow the search for best-fit homes within your budget.

 For sellers, bringing an agent into the fold sooner rather than later eliminates the possibility of unnecessary steps in prepping a house for the market.
 During initial interviews, your agent will likely tour your house and tell you which updates, repairs and renovations will help you get top dollar for the property.